Hemorrhoids May Bleed, But They Are Treatable

 hemorrhoids are present, but is helpful in making a correct diagnosis.

-In some cases, the physician may need
+In some cases, the physician

 to take a